-It is common for your house cleaning person or team to arrive at your home equipped with all the necessary supplies for the job such as cleaning solvents, brushes, brooms and vacuums.
-In some cases, a cleaning service will request to use the homeowner’s supplies.
+It is common for a housekeeper or team to arrive at your home equipped with all the necessary supplies for the job such as solvents, brushes, brooms and vacuums.
+In some cases, a service will request to use the homeowner’s supplies.

 If someone in your household has allergies, consult your cleaning service to discuss specific products that may be beneficial.